Nigeria Centre for Disease Control: National Action Plan for Antimicrobial Resistance 2017–2022

-On November 26, 2016, the honourable Minister of Health approved the establishment of a National Antimicrobial Resistance (AMR) coordinating body at the NCDC.
+On 26 November 2016, the honourable Minister of Health approved the establishment of a National Antimicrobial Resistance (AMR) coordinating body at the NCDC.
 This action was in response to WHO Member States' commitment to developing multi-sectoral national action plans based on the WHO Global Action Plan on AMR.
 It also positioned the NCDC to serve as the lead representative for coordinating AMR control in Nigeria.
-Members of the AMR coordinating body inaugurated on the 16th and 17th January, 2017 to review Nigeria's requirement for its National Action Plan for AMR.
+Members of the AMR coordinating body inaugurated on 16 and 17 January 2017 to review Nigeria's requirement for its National Action Plan for AMR.

 Launched in May 2017, the National Action Plan for AMR outlines the implementation of strategic and operational activities to ensure measurable containment of AMR in Nigeria.
 The Plan's objectives was formed through a SWOT analysis of the AMR condition in Nigeria.
 Recommendations on AMR containment were based on the five strategic objectives outlined in the Global Action Plan on AMR.
 Since its inception, the plan has guided the NCDC's advisory and campaign efforts of promoting the responsible use of antibiotics to Nigerian citizens.